sighupio/gatekeeper-policy-manager/docs/dev/drop-react-plan.md

   (the self-contained printable report).
 Verified against a live cluster: every view loads with no CSP violations in the console.

+- **Playwright e2e suite.** The specs are updated for the server-rendered UI (EUI selectors and content waits dropped, the events test reads `.event-row`, volatile content tagged `class="dynamic"` for the snapshot mask).
+The `-linux.png` baselines were regenerated against a kind cluster deployed exactly as CI does, captured in the `mcr.microsoft.com/playwright:v1.55.1` linux container, and committed; a second compare run is stable.

 ### Remaining before merge

 1. **Update the README screenshots.** They still show the old React UI.
-2. **Regenerate the Playwright e2e baselines.** The specs are updated for the server-rendered UI (EUI selectors and content waits dropped, the events test reads `.event-row`, volatile content tagged `class="dynamic"` for the snapshot mask) and the old-UI baseline PNGs are deleted.
-What remains is regenerating the baselines against the new UI in the CI (linux) environment with `yarn gen:snapshot`, then committing them — they cannot be generated off a macOS dev machine.
-3. **Security and ponytail reviews** (see below), scoped to the whole `feat/drop-react` diff.
+2. **Security and ponytail reviews** (see below), scoped to the whole `feat/drop-react` diff.

 ## POC files